Try voice dialogue (fst)

 <eps> MOTION_ADD|0|emote|gene/motion/03_smile.vmd|PART|ONCE

-By using <eps> for unconditional execution, the first MOTION_ADD and the second MOTION_ADD are passed to MMDAgent-EX in succession without any time gap.
-In MMDAgent-EX, multiple motions can be overlaid and played at the same time.
+Because <eps> causes unconditional immediate execution, the first MOTION_ADD and the second MOTION_ADD are both sent to MMDAgent-EX with no time gap.
+MMDAgent-EX can blend multiple motions and play them simultaneously.

 Overview of .fst #

-The current .fst looks as follows.
-For example, the block up to the 5th line after startup defines a series of processes such as:
+The current .fst looks like the following.
+For example, the block up to the fifth line defines a sequence that:

 0 LOOP: